Jun 9th 2024

 12}

 This will be the base class to other classes we are going to create to handle other type of errors.
 In this error class we have a constructor that takes three arguments.
-The first argument is the error message, the second argument is the status code and the third argument is a boolean value that indicates if the error is operational or not.

 Let's add more error classes to our